-When the mouse is in translation mode, holding the left button down allows you to move the molecules parallel to the screen plane, so, for example, moving the mouse left moves the system left.
+When the mouse is in translate mode, holding the left button down allows you to move the molecules parallel to the screen plane (left, right, up, and down).
 To move the molecule towards or away from you, hold the middle button down and move the mouse right or left, respectively.